We hear a lot of talk from politicians about values…but do we truly value work and the people who do it?

 From the time we are children, we imitate our parents in their work.
 It’s part of our DNA to want to be grown up, and one sure way to feel grown up is to work.
 That’s why the loss of a job is far, far more than an economic setback.
 It’s de-humanizing to want to be productive and not be able.
 There is pride and dignity in sitting down to a meal that your work provided.

 The CDC studied suicide rates since 1928 and found that they mirrored the economy.
 Suicides took a big uptick during the Great Depression.
 They plunged during World War II, and spiked again in the recessions of the mid-70’s and early 80’s.
 Suicides dropped to their lowest levels ever in the year 2000, when the tech boom dropped unemployment to just 4 percent.
 But after the dot-com bubble burst, America's suicide rate began steadily climbing.
-Recently, because of the endless shutdowns forcing people not to be able to go back to work, we’re seeing a new spike in suicides.
+Recently, because of the endless shutdowns forcing people to stop working, we saw a new spike in suicides.

 It’s a stark reminder that employment is more than an economic issue.
 Good jobs and rewarding labor save lives by making us feel that we're valued and needed.
 A government handout might provide bare sustenance, but it doesn’t feed the soul.
 It only demoralizes us.